jgpavez/LSTM---Stock-prediction/README.md

 The neural network is implemented on Theano.

-This code is under development.
+This code is not mantained anymore.